 The animal population involved in this study was all sheep and was local breed, mostly male animals, their age more than 4 months and all the animals were submitted for routine slaughter.
 All sheep are managed under a pastoral production system.
 Sheep are usually mixed with other types of livestock (goats, cows, dogs and camels in some areas) [4].

-Lungs of 525 sheep carcasses were examined in some El-Beida slaughterhouses in period between October 2020 to April 2021.
+Lungs of 525 sheep carcasses were examined in some El-Beida slaughterhouses during October 2020 to April 2021.
 The gross examination of these lungs was carried out with respect to size, colour and consistency.
 Then lungs with gross lesions (n = 141) were collected and were subjected to histopathological examination.

 The location and pathological description of lungs lesions were examined, recorded and photographed.
 Representative pieces of tissues (4-5 mm in thickness) were then taken from the affected lungs, fixed with 10% neutral buffered formalin, and transported to Omar El-Mukhtar University, Veterinary Pathology Laboratory.
 Tissue samples 1 cm3 in thickness were then dehydrated in graded ethanol and embedded in paraffin.
 Sections 5 µm in thickness using rotary microtome (Leica, Germany) then were stained with Harri's haematoxylin and eosin [23,24] and examined by an ordinary light microscope.
 Finally, the stained slides were examined systematically at 10X and 100X magnifications for the presence of characteristic and/or suggestive lesions using ordinary light microscope.